fetchai/agents-aea/docs/diagram.md

     * Decision maker loop (Thread 3- Synchronous): processes internal messages
     * Multiplexer (Thread 4 - Asynchronous event loop): the multiplexer has an event loop which processes incoming and outgoing messages across several connections asynchronously.
 * Teardown: calls the `teardown()` method of all registered resources

+To avoid block of main loop execution time limit applied to every `Behaviour.act` and `Handler.handle`

+Default execution limit is 1 second.
+If act or handle time exceed limit, code will be terminated.

+Appropriate message will be added to logs in case of some code execution was terminated.

 <br />